 More particles per square metre mean this product is less likely to cause speckling when applied at lower application rates.

 Smaller granules dissolve quicker and do not hang around on the surface for as long.
 Fast release nutrients will be available to the plant quicker.

 Low visibility after application

-Small particle size allows product to settle discreetly on the soil level out of view.
+Small particle size allows the product to settle discreetly at soil level out of view.

 |Lawn Grade (2-3mm)

 Visible granules help you avoid a patchy lawn by being able to see where the product has and hasn’t already been applied.

 Larger, heavier, granules allow a wider spread as the product is able to fly a greater distance.

 High visibility after application

 Customers can see the product on the lawn and feel assured that a treatment has been carried out.